 - Instigate real service innovation projects in your organisation

 Intermediate.
-If you are in a leadership or senior role with innovation, strategy, design or customer service as part of your remit you will gain valuable skills and knowledge you can apply directly to your work.
+If you are in a role with innovation, strategy, design or customer service as part of your remit you will gain valuable skills and knowledge you can apply directly to your work.
 Delegates in the past have included mechanical engineers, students and UX designers, they come from a range of public and corporate organisations.

 Follow Up Courses

 Tailor Made Training